learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 ## Checking For Multicollinearity

-We may also want to check that our data does not have high multicollinearity or correlation/covariance between our predictor columns.
+Before proceeding to modeling, you also want to check that the data does not have high multicollinearity or correlation/covariance between predictor columns.

 The easiest way to do this to build and interpret a correlation heatmap with the `seaborn` package

 <img src='images/heatmap.png'>

 Columns with strong correlation should be dealt with by removing one of the offending columns, or by combining the columns through feature engineering (more on this later in the curriculum).
+After all, highly correlated features makes feature weights unstable and also impede model interpretability.
+That said, they are not apt to reduce model performance if that is the sole consideration.

 The [seaborn documentation](https://seaborn.pydata.org/examples/many_pairwise_correlations.html) provides a great example code on how to build a correlation heatmap with data stored in a pandas DataFrame.

-## Normalizing our Data
+## Normalizing Data

 An important step during the data cleaning process is to convert all of our data to the same scale by **_normalizing_** it.